socraticDevBlog/eng_blog/src/pages/posts/103-cambyse.md

 His brief reign, from 530 to 522 BCE, is often seen as an example of the excesses of power exercised without oversight or accountability.
 Son of Cyrus II, Cambyses
 II conquered Egypt in 525 BCE, founding the 27th dynasty.
 This conquest was marked by extreme brutality.
-Offended by the resistance of King Psammenitus, Cambyses had his children humiliated and massacred, forcing them to march dressed as slaves with nooses around their necks.
+Offended by the resistance of King Psammenitus, Cambyses II had his children humiliated and massacred, forcing them to march dressed as slaves with nooses around their necks.
 He also desecrated Egyptian tombs as an act of revenge.